Table of Contents

 The Early Independent Movement: Reasons for Existence

-When people talk about the history of the Independent Movement, they usually talk about Varlet and his four episcopal consecrations in Holland, starting the Dutch Old Catholic Church.
-I’m not interested in that, but instead interested in a pastoral history of the Independent Movement.
+When people talk about the history of the Independent Movement, they usually begin with Bishop Varlet and his four episcopal consecrations in Holland, starting the Dutch Old Catholic Church, drawing a line from him to Rene Vilatte and Arnold Harris Matthew.
+I’m not interested in that, but instead am interested in a pastoral history of the Independent Movement.

 In the beginning, the Independent Movement not only had churches, it had church buildings with lots of laity, had programs, some ran charitable works, and in general had all the size and trappings most laity associate with “doing church.”
 In fact this was the situation in the Anglosphere (particularly the United States) from the Independent Movement’s foundation with Vilatte and up until sometime between the two World Wars, after which the laity emptied out and the Independent Movement eventually assumed its current form: a loosely-connected network of people looking for a quick path to ordination, or for a space where they can vent against whatever Rome’s doing this day of the week, or some other reason.
 The occasional jurisdiction might have parishes filled with laity, or the occasional cleric might have a large parish, but in general the ISM is known for having a disproportionate share of clergy.